NVsandeepani/seefood_app/README.md

 SEA FOOD DELIVERY APP
 SEA FOOD DELIVERY APP
 🚀The "See Food App" project
 🎯aims to provide a visually appealing and user-friendly interface for a food-related service.
-It leverages various Flutter widgets and third-party libraries to create a rich and interactive user experience, making it easy for users to browse, search, and manage food items.
+It leverages various Flutter widgets and third-party libraries to create a rich and interactive user experience, making it easy for users to browse, search, and manage food items.<br>
-📌Carousel Slider – create an image slider with auto-play and zoom effects.
+📌Carousel Slider – create an image slider with auto-play and zoom effects.<br>
-📌Typing Animation - to create a typing animation effect for the "Today Menu" text 📌Stylish Bottom Bar - create an animated bottom navigation bar with icons and badges.</p><br>
+📌Typing Animation - to create a typing animation effect for the "Today Menu" text.<br>
+📌Stylish Bottom Bar - create an animated bottom navigation bar with icons and badges.</p><br>